Student housing and co-optation

 Student housing means you will be sharing a house with 2 to 24 roommates.
 Within the house, you always have your own bedroom (8m2 - 27m2).
 The other facilities, such as the bathroom(s), kitchen, living room, laundry facilities, and garden/balconies (if available) have to be shared with your roommates.

-Through our websites, we offer as many rooms as possible.
+Through our websites we offer as many rooms as possible.
 Still haven’t found what you are looking for?
-Try the university’s Alternative Accommodation Handbook.
+Take a look at the university’s list of housing providers.

 What is co-optation?